 - Keeping records for up to 7 years.

-Clients should be aware that Montrose Change is obligated to report suspicious transactions, as well as transactions greater than 50,000 NIS, to the relevant authorities.
+Clients should be aware that Montrose Change is obligated to report suspicious transactions, as well as transactions greater than 50,000 NIS for checks and 200,000 NIS for wires, to the relevant authorities.
 Montrose is not able to withhold requested information from regulatory authorities both in Israel and in other countries.
 Montrose will advise clients if information has been requested about them and will provide a report of what information was requested.
 Montrose and its directors, employees, agents and consultants will bear no liability in relation to the provision of information to regulatory authorities.